cinchapi/concourse/README.md

 1. Read the [coding standards](https://cinchapi.atlassian.net/wiki/display/CON/Coding+Standards).
 2. [Fork](https://github.com/cinchapi/concourse/fork) the repo and get to work!

+### Run from Eclipse
+1. Import the launch configurations from `concourse-server/launch` and `concourse-shell/launch`.
+2. Use **Start Server** to start a local server with the default configuration.
+3. Use **Stop Server** to stop all locally running servers.
+4. Use **Launch CaSH** to launch a cash terminal that is connected to a locally running server listening on the default port.

 ### Build your changes
 Always check that Concourse builds properly after you've made changes.
 We use [Gradle](http://www.gradle.org/) as the build system.